 Experts predict that the global medical esthetics industry will reach $22.2 billion by 2025.
 Plus, as if these numbers were not encouraging enough, studies have also shown that consumers will not abandon non-surgical procedures in times of economic downturn.
 The last recession brought about a surge in non-invasive cosmetic procedures, possibly because youth and beauty are seen as assets in the workforce.

-Cosmetic Laser Technician Certification
+Cosmetic Laser Technician Training

 Over the years, lasers have become a more and more popular means of performing cosmetic procedures.
 Patients like that they are relatively pain-free and less time-intensive.
 Technicians like that they can choose one or two specializations and still make a considerable profit.